CollinsWanjau/alx-higher_level_programming/0x03-python-data_structures/README.md

     for i in my_list:
         print("{:d}".format(i))
 ```
+## 1. Secure access to an element in a list

 * Write a function that retrieves an element from a list like in C.